Maahmoud-Elsayed/Yummy-online-food/README.md

 # YUMMY

-Yummy is an online food ordering application built with T3 Stack including Next.js, Typescript, NextAuth.js, Prisma, Tailwind CSS, Chadcn ui, tRPC, and a variety of modern web technologies.
+Yummy is an online food ordering application built with T3 Stack including Next.js, Typescript, NextAuth.js, Prisma, Tailwind CSS, Chadcn ui, tRPC, Zustand, Framer Motion and a variety of modern web technologies.
 It allows users to browse menus, place orders, and manage their accounts with ease.
 Yummy integrates a robust admin panel dashboard for easy management of users, orders, categories, and products.

 ## Table of Contents